teggno/azure-pipelines-website-validator/src/overview.md

 #### Check results
 * If at least one broken link is found, an error will be generated which, by default, will cause the build to break.
-* Outputs the broken links and their containing pages to the console.
-This can be viewed in the builds logs.
+* The broken links and their containing pages are printed to the console and can be reviewed in the build's logs.

 ## Get the source